Can I take graduate psychology courses as a non-degree (non-matriculated) student?

 When are the graduate courses offered?

-We offer graduate classes every fall and spring in the evening.
-Occasionally, we offer classes during the summer during the daytime.
+We offer graduate classes every fall and spring in the late afternoon and evening.
+Some courses are offered during the winter and summer.
+Occasionally, we offer classes during the daytime.
 We strongly advise students to expect to complete their coursework during the fall and spring semesters though.

 If I currently hold a master's degree, do I still need to submit GRE scores?